computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

   or body LIKE 'I\'m an %'
   or body LIKE 'a\'m an %') LIMIT 10000;
 {% endhighlight %}
 And you get back a set of usernames and how they self identified.
-Can you develop self-indentification queries for different demographic info, retreieve all of the comments from those users and then analyze the language differentences for different groups like [men v. women](http://www.aclweb.org/anthology/P13-1070) or straight people v. gays and lesbians?
+Can you develop self-indentification queries for different demographic info, retrieve all of the comments from those users and then analyze the language differentiates for different groups like [men v. women](http://www.aclweb.org/anthology/P13-1070) or straight people v. gays and lesbians?

 # What do you need to turn in?